 Our business and supply chains

 Angus Soft Fruits Ltd is a leading supplier of berries to UK and European retailers, food services and wholesalers.
-We breed, grow and pack berries around the world to ensure consistent supply of the best tasting fruit for our customers.
+We breed, grow, source from around the world and pack berries to ensure consistent supply of the best tasting fruit for our customers.

-Our company has a turnover of over £175 million, employs over 200 people and operates over two sites in the United Kingdom.
-We work with more than 100 suppliers in 16 different countries in Europe, North Africa and North and South America.
-Our supply chain varies from one tier to more complex multi-tiered suppliers.
+Our company has a turnover of over £175million, employs over 200 people and operates over two sites in the United Kingdom.
+We work with more than 100 suppliers in 16 different countries in Europe, Africa and North and South America.
+Our supply chain varies from single tier to more complex multi-tiered suppliers.

 - Integrity – we do the right thing, meeting industry standards